dandaka/wa-tour-butler/README.md

 - `pnpm run start` - Start the built application
 - `pnpm run watch` - Build and watch for changes
 - `pnpm run whatsapp-login` - Connect to WhatsApp Web and create session files
+- `pnpm run fetch-history` - Send a request to WhatsApp to sync message history for the past day
 - `pnpm run parse-all` - Process signup messages from all configured groups (defined in groups.csv)
 - `pnpm run view-messages` - Display messages from the target group in chronological order
   - Optional parameters: `--newest-first`, `--limit=10`